robocomp/robocomp/doc/code-examples/getting-started/c++/mmoving-robot-in-square-and-circle-c++.md

 # To simulate a bot to move in square

 I would assume you have already learnt how to create a new component using robocompdsl if not you can learn about it [here]().
-Also, This tutorial requires an understanding of DifferentialRobot.idsl read about it [here]()
+Also, this tutorial requires an understanding of DifferentialRobot.idsl read about it [here]()

 ## Getting started
 Create a new folder, say squarecomp